HFrajacomo/Draconic-Revolution/Game Details/Voxel_Lighting.md

 This part is the one that sends the Light Level calculated for the Voxels to their respective vertices.
 That part shouldn't be hard, right?
 WRONG!

-In order to get a decent gradient out each vertice, a Voxel's vertex light shouldn't always be the same as it's local light level.
+In order to get a decent gradient out each vertice, a Voxel's vertex light shouldn't always be the same as its local light level.
 It must take into consideration the light of it's neighbords as well, especially bordering chunks.
-For that, a 2D Convolution is run on the neighborhood of a voxel to define it's 4 vertices' light level.
+For that, a 2D Convolution is run on the neighborhood of a voxel to define its 4 vertices' light level.
 This number is sent to the GPU in the UV Channel 3 (uv[3] for reference).

 Explaining like that seems easy, but it took me over a month to get it right  :(